How will Brexit affect the UK environment?

 It’s crucial that we safeguard our environmental laws now, so we have strong foundations to improve them in the future.
 If we don’t, environmental protections could be overturned by future governments instead of being made stronger.

-Brexit doesn’t have to weaken the UK’s standards, but we must keep watch in case the government makes mistakes when transferring certain laws.
+Brexit doesn’t have to weaken the UK’s standards, but we must make sure the government doesn't make mistakes that prevent them from working properly when transferring laws.
 We also need to put pressure on the government in case it discontinues certain laws - and we'll encourage improvement of environmental laws where possible.

 - Tried to block EU rules limiting climate change-causing tar sand imports.